aleferri/65HE06/README.md

 10. (ZP), Y is remapped as (Z + k16), Y
 11. (ZP) is remapped as (Z + k16), Z

-## Implementation
+## Implementation 1
 ### 5 stage variable length, multi cycle pipeline (Failure)
 #### Stages
 1. IF: instruction fetch, fetch 16 bit from the memory
-2. ID: instruction decode, fetch optional arguments, issue operations and registers to the back-end, keep track of busy registers (registers that are being calculated).
+2. ID: instruction decode, fetch the optional argument, issue operations and registers to the back-end, keep track of busy registers (registers that are being calculated).
 Prevent failed predicted operations to enter the backend.
 Re Issue registers to the back end for reindexed mode.
 Create the uOP opcode that flow through the pipeline.
 Stall instructions if PC need to be updated or flags are required, but are currently busy.
 3. AGU/ALU0: early exit for simple instructions, address calculation for memory operands.
 Multi stage
 4. Load/Store Unit: load/store values from/to memory.
 5. ALU1: ALU for operations with memory values.
 #### Problems
 1. ID does too much.
-It needs to keep an enormous amount of state, while the last three stages of the pipeline has almost no state.
+It needs to keep an enormous amount of state, while the last three stages of the pipeline have almost no state.
 IF does almost nothing.
 2. IF fetch 16 bit/clock, but 32 bit instructions are common.
 It is useless to pipeline the core to get at most 0.5 op/cycle on frequent operations.
-A simpler implementation with a big late stage that do everything with microcode is already capable of 0.5 ipc (See my other repository 6516).
+A simpler implementation with a single microcoded late stage that do everything is already capable of 0.5 ipc (See my other repository 6516).
 There is no point to waste ton of resources to gain nothing.
-3. With registers checked at ID stage there is a guaranteed full pipeline flush as 3/8 registers are required to be not busy .
+3. With registers checked at ID stage there is a guaranteed full pipeline flush everytime someone write a register as 3/8 registers are required to be not busy .
 Considering C mem* functions, all implementations will be something like `LD A, (S, src), Y; ST A, (S, dest), Y; ADD Y, #1`.
-In the specified sequence everything stall for multiple stages (1°: 1 IF + 3 ID + 2 AGU + 2 MEM + 1 ALU, 2°: 1 ID, 2 AGU + 1 MEM)
+In the specified sequence everything stall for multiple stages (1°: 1 IF + 3 ID + 2 AGU + 2 MEM, 2°: 1 ID, 2 AGU + 1 MEM)
-4. No writeback, writeback is impossible with this organization.
-While most of single operands opcodes are not needed as performance is bad: e.g. "LSR B, mem; ADD A, B; ST B, mem;" is faster than "LSR mem; ADD A, mem;".
-Cycles for version A are 6 + 1 + 2 = 9 utilizing the pipeline without significant stalls.
-Cycles for version B are 7 + 5 = 12 as stores stall the pipeline to prevent hazards.
+4. No writeback, writeback is impossible with this configuration.
+While most of single operands opcodes are not needed as performance is bad: e.g. "LSR B, mem; ADD A, B; ST B, mem;" is faster than "LSR mem; ADD A, mem;", atomic operations are popular and registers spills cost a lot anyway.

+Example pipeline run with this configuration of a memory transfer between two array with pointer on stack, index in Y.

 | OP | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|
 | LD A, (S, src), Y | IF | ID | ID | ID ALU0 | ALU0 | ALU0 | MEM | MEM | ALU1 |
 | ST A, (S, dest), Y | - | - | IF | IF | ID | ID | ID | ID | ID | ID |ID ALU0 | ALU0 | ALU0 | MEM

 A single memory transfer in 14 clock cycles is something that even the original 6502 could do, and without the two channels required here.
 Indirect Indexed mode cannot be so slow that is useless.
-Since there is a limited set of registers and memory accesses are frequents, Load/Stores should not stall the pipeline.
+Since there is a limited set of registers and memory accesses are frequents, Load/Stores must not stall the pipeline.

 #### Conclusion
 The pipeline need to be redesigned from scratch.
 Either a register renaming scheme is required or the register file need to be put near the execution units and busy/not busy deferred or avoided.
 IF is required to implement his own ALU and require a single port to handle predicated instructions that store on PC.
 A prefetch is needed to push 2 16 bit words/clock on IF.